Affordable Housing Development Toolkit: Additional Residential Units

 The table below lists some of the potential costs you may need to budget for.

-4.2 Bruce County PlanningBruce County's Planning team is available to help bring your ARU project to life.
-Contact information for the County's 3 Planning Hubs is listed below.
+4.2 Bruce County PlanningBruce County's Planning team is available to help bring your ARU project to life:

 |